What do you offer?

 How big are your portion sizes?

-The entrees in weekly menu is offered in three sizes – individual, serves two, and serves four.
+The entrees in weekly menu is offered in four sizes – individual, serves two, serves four and serves six.

 ABOUT SINGLE SERVING ORDERS